avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

   `hold` is used in conjunction with the `plot` or `figure` functions.
 It allows following plots to be placed onto the same figure.

+- legend

+  The `legend` function adds a legend to your plot.
+Pretty straighforward.
+It provides another way to label your data for ease of accessibility.
+Generally, having a plot is a pretty good practice, especially if you have multiple datasets plotted on the same figure.

 - pcolor

   The `pcolor` function is used to create a pseuodcolor plot.
 Typically, pseudocolor plots are used to convey the relationship between three or more sets of data.
 Some of their applications include topographical maps (displaying x and y coordinates as well as altitude) or temperature cooling graphs(displaying, x and y coordinates as well as temperature).
-All of these could also be animated to give it another dimension of data, that being time.
+Similar to the `plot` and `plot3` functions, `pcolor` plots can also be animated to show changes over time, and can be easier to read than `plot3` plots.

 - colorbar